Ingredients

 Pour in the sauce over the veggies.
 Bring to a slight boil, then reduce to a simmer for about 5 minutes or until the sauce has thickened up.
 Add back in the crispy tofu to coat with the sauce.
 Taste test and add more sugar or soy sauce if you desire.
 Remove from heat until needed.

-Once served top with sesame seeds and spring onions and add the side of rice.
+Once served top with sesame seeds and chopped scallions and a side of rice.

 Enjoy!